yfjd01/w-instagram/notes/es6-notes.md

     - let does not let you reuse variable names

 Const:
-    - Obiouvsly a const, cant update, cannot resign
+    - Obviously a const, cant update, cannot resign
     - Const does still have block scoped.
     - Const objects are not resign, however the objects properties are reasignable

-##Arrow Functions:
+## Arrow Functions:

     common es6 functions include: .map, .filter